spatial-data-discovery/ay2021-1/project/hannahslevin/README.md

 - [Tuberculosis.png](https://github.com/spatial-data-discovery/ay2021-1/blob/master/project/hannahslevin/data/images/Tuberculosis.png)

 ## Process
 For each attribute in the admissions_screening.shp, I created a map.
 To create the maps, I added the admissions_screening shapefile to 10 different map tabs in Arc Pro.
+The QGIS join that I performed messed up some of the attribute names, so I manually re-entered them as they appeared in the original PDF.
 For each attribute (EKG, Hepitatis A, etc..), I selected unique symbology and designated yes as green, no as red, and no data and other values as grey.
 For each map tab, I opened a letter sized landscape layout tab.
 I placed the corresponding map frame in the layout and added the title, Admissions Screenings in Prisons by State, and added the attribute as a subtitle.
 I then added a legend with white bolded font and exported the layout to png.
 Each of these pngs are used in the GIF_Script.py to create the admissions_screening.gif.

 # GIF_Script.py
 ## Packages imported: